-The question is, how do the colours in your home affect the mindset of interested buyers?
+Did you know, the colours in your home can impact the mindset of buyers?

 For centuries, people have been fascinated with colours and the affect they have on a person’s mood, mental health and energy.
 Egypt, Greece and China, for example, have been exploring colours for their healing capabilities for thousands of years.

 The colour blue is known to have a calming affect, which can then result in lower blood pressure.
 Red, on the other hand, can make people more determined, strong-willed and spirited.
-Green tends to have a relaxing effect, yet yellow is known to energise and uplift.
+Green tends to have a relaxing effect and yellow is known to energise and uplift.

 Colour and Feng Shui Consultant, Jenny Blume, says it’s all about getting the right mix of Yin and Yang,